math2001/MarkdownLivePreview/README.md

 This is a sublime text **3** plugin that allows you to preview your markdown instantly *in* it!

+## Unmaintained

+I am now using vim.
+I don't have the energy or the time to maintain this plugin anymore.

+If anyone is interested in maintaining it, fork it, and submit a PR to package control to make it point to your fork.

 ### Dependencies

 **None!
 There is no dependency!** It uses [markdown2](https://github.com/trentm/python-markdown2) but it's a one file plugin, so it's included in the package.